ETS-ReactNative2/savvyApp/README.md

-# Tentang Aplikasi
+# About
-Savvy adalah aplikasi kirim pesan antar pengguna.
-Aplikasi ini berjalan secara realtime menggunakan socket.io antara sisi server dan client.
-Aplikasi ini dibuat menggunakan React Native untuk sisi client nya.
-Untuk backend nya menggunakan Expressjs dengan bantuan deploy backend dari AWS.
+Savvy is a messaging application between users.
+This application runs in realtime using socket.io between the server and client sides.
+This application was created using React Native for the client side.
+For the backend using Expressjs with the help of deploying the backend from AWS

-# Info Lainnya
+# More Information
 Repo Backend : bit.ly/3dULXHW <br>
 Demo app : bit.ly/3d5b8IH <br>
 Screenshot : bit.ly/3dDcXNg